metwork-framework/resources/cookiecutter/_{{cookiecutter.repo}}/.metwork-framework/configure_a_metwork_package.md

 key3=value3
 ```

-After restarting your terminal to force a profile loading, you will get some new environement variables:
+After restarting your terminal to force a profile loading, you will get some new environment variables:

 ```bash
 $ env |grep "^MFSERV_PLUGIN_FOO_"